-Prerequisite: Completion of ECED 202 or ECED 302, ECED 310, ECED 312 and SPED 305 (B-or higher) ) or by permission of Department Chair.
+Prerequisite: Completion of ECED 202W, ECED 310, ECED 312 and SPED 305 (B-or higher) ) or by permission of Department Chair.

-Offered: Spring
+Offered: Fall

 ECED 321 - Mathematics: Methods and Assessment (4)

 ECED Candidates develop an understanding of essential content and effective data-driven teaching approaches for mathematics in early childhood (K-2) through an in-depth practicum experience that utilizes observation, reflection and co-teaching.